adamarthurryan/gpt-content-scaffold/config/outline.md

-const outline = `I. Introduction to JavaScript DOM Manipulation API
+I. Introduction to JavaScript DOM Manipulation API
 A. What is the DOM (Document Object Model)?
 B. DOM Manipulation in JavaScript
 C. Importance of DOM manipulation in web development